anastas/gr-cdma/README.md

 2) Edit the file gr-cdma/python/cdma_parameters.py
 and set the prefix variable with your gr-cdma trunk directory.

+Note: this is your git directoryi prefix not the installation prefix!

 prefix="YOUR_PREFIX_HERE/gr-cdma"  # put the prefix of your gr-cdma trunk

 2) Build the package